 Has justice been served?

-I was woken up in the middle of my sleep.
-It was Sharad, who had been maintaining a close watch since the day Daniel Pearl, or Danny, as we called him, was abducted from Karachi in Pakistan in 2002.
+In 2002, I was with the Press Trust of India.
+I had gone to sleep after my night shift ended, and was awakened when my mobile started ringing.
+It was Sharad, my friend, who had been maintaining a close watch since the day Daniel Pearl, or Danny as we called him, was abducted from Karachi in Pakistan in 2002.
 Danny had been killed.

 The moment Danny was abducted, there was a lurking fear that his death warrant had already been signed by the terrorists.